kdn251/interviews/README.md

    * Remove: `O(1)`

 ### Stack
- * A *Stack* is a collection of elements, with two principle operations: *push*, which adds to the collection, and *pop*, which removes the most recently added element
+ * A *Stack* is a collection of elements, with two principal operations: *push*, which adds to the collection, and *pop*, which removes the most recently added element
- * **Last in, first out data structure (LIFO)**: the most recently added object is the first to be removed
+ * **Last in, the first-out data structure (LIFO)**: the most recently added object is the first to be removed
  * Time Complexity:
    * Access: `O(n)`
    * Search: `O(n)`